Premik/blender_rhubarb_lipsync_ng/dev.md

 * Integrate with: https://mecabricks.com/en/shop/product/6
 * Create aur package
 * Detect blender --debug and similar argument and auto-enable debug log level (and same for log file?)
+* Add "auto-remove" checkbox on the Bake confirmation dialog (so one doesn'thave to press "remove cues")

 ### Low
 * Baking - round to whole frames when not sub-frames visible